Projects

 FISH FIRST Project

-Production has grown steeply: from approximately 7,500 metric tons in 2009 to 100,000 metric tons by 2023, with a national target of 177,000 metric tons by 2027.
-At an average harvest weight of 400g, current production represents approximately 250 million individual fish per year.
-As supply scales, the number of fish exposed to welfare risks scales with it.
+Ghana's aquaculture sector is one of the fastest-growing in Africa.
+Cage farming on Lake Volta accounts for about 90% of the country's farmed fish, almost all of it Nile tilapia.
+Production has grown from roughly 7,500 metric tons in 2009 to 100,000 metric tons by 2023, with a national target of 177,000 metric tons by 2027.
+At an average harvest weight of 400g, that's approximately 250 million individual fish per year, and the number is rising.